IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > All branches of government (executive, legislative and judicial), and other public or governmental authorities, at whatever level-national, regional or local-are in a position to engage the responsibility of the State Party.[^12]

 ## Take necessary steps
 A State's obligations under human rights treaties require them to act to fulfil these obligations.
-The ICCPR requires States to "take the necessary steps"[^13] to provide men their civil and political rights.
+The ICCPR requires States to "take the necessary steps"[^13] to provide men and boys with their civil and political rights.
 This requirement is "unqualified and of immediate effect.
 A failure to comply with this obligation cannot be justified by reference to political, social, cultural or economic considerations within the State".[^14] Necessary steps include "legislative, judicial, administrative, educative and other appropriate measures."[^15]

 Likewise, the ICESCR requires States to take steps "by all appropriate means" achieve men's full realisation of their economic, cultural and social rights.[^16]